dougeby/IntuneDocs/intune-azure/set-device-compliance/get-started-with-device-compliance.md

 ##  Azure portal workflow

-Here is an overview of how you can create and manage device compliance in the Azure portal.
+Here is an overview of how you can create and manage device compliance in the Intune Azure preview portal.

 <!---### Overview